Formula to Calculate Balance of Payments (BOP)

 - If the balance of payments of a country is in surplus, then it means that the country exports more services, goods and capital items than it does an import.
 Such a country and its residents are good savers.
 They have the potential to pay for all its domestic consumption.
 Such a country can even extend loans to other countries.
 In the short term, a surplus BOP can boost economic growth.
 They have enough savings to extend loans to those countries that buy their products.
 Consequently, the increase in exports can boost the production requirement, which means hiring more people.
 However, the country might end up becoming too dependent on exports in the end.
 In such a country, a large domestic market can guard the country against the impacts of exchange rate fluctuations.

-This has been a guide to Balance of Payments Formula.
-Here we discuss the formula for calculation of Balance of Payments using practical example along with downloadable excel templates.
+This has been a guide to the Balance of Payments Formula.
+Here we learn how to calculate BOP using its formula along with some practical examples and downloadable excel templates.
 You may learn more about Financial Analysis from the following articles –